omarsaad98/Webnovel-1/The reincarnation of Esther Nikodemus (draft 1) /Chapter 3.md

 “Go ask your parents if you’ve got no money”

 Three coppers for a skewer.
 That’s nearly half of what I had.
-I didn’t really like to use money on things like food, but maybe an exception could be made this time.
+I didn’t like to use money on things like food, but maybe an exception could be made this time.
 The smell was calling me to be eaten.
-Opening the coin pouch my mother had gifted me, I was about to take my one silver turned ten copper coins out.
+Opening the coin pouch my mother had gifted me, I was about to take my one silver coin out.

 “Do you want me to buy you one sweetie?”
-Mom had finally arrived and with her considerably fatter pouch.
+My mother had finally arrived and with her considerably fatter pouch.

 “Can I get one?”